tomdu3/brain-tumor-detector/README.md

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.

+- [NumPy](https://numpy.org/) - Processing of images via conversion to NumPy arrays.
+Many other libraries used in this project are also dependent on NumPy
+- [Pandas](https://pandas.pydata.org/) - Conversion of numerical data into DataFrames to facilitate functional operations
+- [Matplotlib](https://matplotlib.org/) - Reading, processing, and displaying image data, producing graphs of tabular data
+- [Seaborn](https://seaborn.pydata.org/) - Data visualisation and presentation, such as the confusion matrix heatmap and image dimensions scatter plot.
+- [Plotly](https://plotly.com/python/) - Graphical visualisation of data, used in particular on dashboard for interactive charts
+- [TensorFlow](https://www.tensorflow.org/versions/r2.6/api_docs/python/tf) - Machine learning library used to build model
+- [Keras Tuner](https://keras.io/keras_tuner/) - Tuning of hyperparameters to find best combination for model accuracy
+- [Scikit-learn](https://scikit-learn.org/) - Calculating class weights to handle target imbalance and generating classification report
+- [PIL Image](https://pillow.readthedocs.io/en/stable/reference/Image.html) - Used in data cleaning and image manipulation

+## Other technologies used
+- [Streamlit](https://streamlit.io/) - Development of dashboard for presentation of data and project delivery
+- [Heroku](https://www.heroku.com/) - Deployment of dashboard as web application
+- [Git/GitHub](https://github.com/) - Version control and storage of source code
+- [CodeAnywhere](https://www.codeanywhere.com/) - IDE Workspace in which application was initially started

 ## TESTING
 ### Manual Testing